-Despite its accessibility, the rocky stream of little waterfalls and laurel glens remains relatively unknown for now, though state and local officials continue to look toward managing its growth.
+Despite its accessibility, the rocky stream full of waterfalls and laurel glens remains relatively unknown for now, though state and local officials continue to look toward managing its growth.

 William Hughes, the mayor of the Town of Pax, through which the Paint Creek wanders, is a chief proponent of careful development along the stream.